Prompt Estimation from Prototypes for Federated Prompt Tuning of Vision Transformers: Proposed Method: Prompt Estimation from Prototypes- Federated Prompt Tuning ( )

 This induces the joint probability density over the \texttt{cls} tokens observed and the class-specific prompts $\{\mathbf{p}_{c_1},\mathbf{p}_{c_2} \dots,\mathbf{p}_{c_{|C|}}\}$.
 We denote this by $p_k(\mathbf{cls}_{l-1},\mathbf{p})$ and is given below

-\begin{prop} If the joint distribution of the $cls$ tokens and the class-specific prompts has the joint density given by $p_k(\mathbf{cls},\mathbf{p})$ as in Eq.~\ref{joint_prob}, then the CCMP prompt for a client $k$, $\mathbf{m}_{l-1}(k)$ obtained in Eq.~\ref{eq:pr_mix} is Minimum Mean Squared Estimator (MMSE) of the true class prompt. \end{prop}

-The proposition~\ref{ccmp_mmse} says that the CCMP obtained in Eq.~\ref{eq:pr_mix} is optimal in MMSE sense.
+\begin{prop} If the $cls$ tokens and the class-specific prompts at input of layer $l$ has the joint density given by $p_k(\mathbf{cls}_{l-1},\mathbf{p})$ as in Eq.~\ref{joint_prob}, then the CCMP prompt for a client $k$, $\mathbf{m}_{l-1}(k)$ obtained in Eq.~\ref{eq:pr_mix} is Minimum Mean Squared Estimator (MMSE) of the true class prompt. \end{prop} The proposition~\ref{ccmp_mmse} says that the CCMP obtained in Eq.~\ref{eq:pr_mix} is optimal in MMSE sense.
 The detailed proof is given in Sec.~\ref{app:mmse_proof} of the appendix.
-The discussion regarding the convergence is provided in Sec.~\ref {app:convg} of the appendix.
+This is done by showing MMSE optimality of the estimator $\mathbb{E}[\mathbf{p}|\textbf{cls}_{l-1}]$. \\The discussion regarding the convergence is provided in Sec.~\ref {app:convg} of the appendix.